RefractNetwork/Build-A-Bot/README.md

 Sui AI Agent Typhoon - ElizaOS and Sui Walrus Track

 ---
+## Getting started with Build-A-Bot:
+1. Make copies of .env.example in both `bab-inference-engin/` and `backend/`, fill in the parameters with API keys and MongoDB configs
+2. `cd bab-inference-engine/ && pnpm install`
+3. `pnpm build && pnpm start` to start the ElizaOS core
+4. `pnpm start:client` to start the BAB front end
+5. `cd ../backend/ && npm install`
+6. `ts-node src/main.ts` to start the BAB backend

+---

 ## **Project Summary**
 **Build-A-Bot (BAB)** is the first-ever on-chain composable AI Agent character platform on Sui.
 Inspired by the idea of customizing a teddy bear (choosing fabric, filling, and accessories), **BAB** allows users to: